afozbek/100-days-of-code/log.md

 **Today's Progress**: Today I tried to learn Vue instance and how Vue creates its own instances and lifecycle hooks.
 I learned that there are some lifecycle hooks that Vue is executed behind the scenes like beforeMount, mounted, beforeUpdate, updated ...

 **Thougts** There is so much similarity between React and Vue.
 It will be easier to learn I think.

+### Day 88: Aug 28 2019

+**Today's Progress**: Today I moved along to the development workflow on Vue.js.
+I installed Vue Cli and builth projects with it.

+**Thougts** Vue ui is just amazing tool to work on.